pingcap/docs-cn/sql-statements/sql-statement-import-into.md

 ### fileLocation

-It specifies the storage location of the data file, which can be an Amazon S3, GCS, or Azure Blob Storage URI path, or a TiDB local file path.
+It specifies the storage location of the data file, which can be an Amazon S3 or GCS URI path, or a TiDB local file path.

-- Amazon S3, GCS, or Azure Blob Storage URI path: for URI configuration details, see [URI Formats of External Storage Services](/external-storage-uri.md).
+- Amazon S3 or GCS URI path: for URI configuration details, see [URI Formats of External Storage Services](/external-storage-uri.md).
 - TiDB local file path: it must be an absolute path, and the file extension must be `.csv`, `.sql`, or `.parquet`.
 Make sure that the files corresponding to this path are stored on the TiDB node connected by the current user, and the user has the `FILE` privilege.

 > **Note:**